The Cheapest Auto Insurance Companies in Yuma, Arizona, in 2026

 Ultimately, these lower-than-average rates come down to a couple of possible factors.
 For example, Yuma is a haven for retirees, who insurance companies generally consider to be safe drivers.
 It’s also less busy than the state’s bigger cities, which likely helps to lower its overall premiums.

-The cheapest insurance companies in Yuma include Mile Auto, Auto-Owners, and National General, according to Compare.com data.
+The cheapest insurance companies in Yuma include Just Pay-Per-Mile, Auto-Owners, and Mile Auto, according to Compare.com data.

 But Yuma drivers always have opportunities to save.
 This article will help you find the cheapest auto insurance quotes in Yuma and give tips on finding the best company for you by comparing quotes.